Welcome to

 Anti-Bullying Week

-LGBTQ+ History Month
+LGBT History Month

 LGBT+ History Month is an annual event intended to celebrate and spread awareness of the LGBTQ+ community’s numerous contributions throughout history.
-In the UK, LGBT+ History Month is held in February.
-As part of our Pride Inclusion Award, we found out more about the LGBTQ+ community and how to spread awareness.
+In the UK, LGBTQ+ History Month is held in February.
+As part of our Pride in EDI Award, we found out more about the LGBTQ+ community and how to spread awareness.
 Pride events are an opportunity to celebrate the diversity and gender differences in our world, promoting equal rights for all.
 The events are also a celebration of how far equal rights have come and how LGBTQ+ people are viewed in society.
 Children across school used a range of picture books throughout LGBTQ+ History Month.

 IDAHOBIT Day

-Pride Month Cake Sale
+Pride Month